digitallyinduced/ihp/Guide/realtime-spas.markdown

 ## Introduction

-While IHP has a strong preference for server-side rendering, specific functionality in your app might require interactivity that can only be implemented with Javascript.
+While IHP has a strong preference for server-side rendering, specific functionality in your app might require interactivity that can only be implemented with JavaScript.
 In these cases we recommend that you follow a hybrid approach: Implement interactive functionality as a small single page app, while keeping unrelated functionality like the login and signup still server side rendered.

 The hybrid approach gives you the best of both worlds: The low interactivity of a single page app where needed, while keeping the simplicity and high performance advantages of server side rendered IHP apps.